 Whether or not your traffic accident will be categorized as a work-related accident depends highly on if the accident occurred while on the job.
 This determination is sometimes complicated.
 Of course, your employer and their insurance company will likely advocate for you to file a claim with your own insurance company or the at-fault driver’s insurance company and deal with any issues on your own.
 By hiring seasoned Santa Ana work-related accident attorneys, you will have someone to fight for your rights.
 They can clarify whether or not your accident happened while you were on the job.

 For instance, if you’re going to lunch with a co-worker on your lunch break and in an accident, it didn’t occur while you were on the job.
 You will need to file a claim with your own auto insurance carrier.
 However, if you were transporting something from your office to another location, that is considered on the job.
 A morning commute to work isn’t generally considered to be working.
-Still, if the employer stops to take care of work-related business, it could be.
+Still, if the employee stops to take care of work-related business, it could be.

 Can You File Both a Workers’ Compensation Claim and a Civil Personal Injury Claim?